Romans 5:15-17 In Christ, we go from slave to son, prisoner to ruler, and last to first

 16 The gift is not like that which came through the one who sinned; for on the one hand the judgment arose from one transgression resulting in condemnation, but on the other hand the free gift arose from many transgressions resulting in justification.

-By the transgression of one, humanity was irreparably condemned, buried in sin and death.
-Judgment takes account of every transgression and metes out punishment accordingly.
-But the gift makes no record of man’s many transgressions and exonerates us from condemnation.
-Not only that, those who truly believe are lifted up and predestined to seat with Christ in the heavenlies (justification).
+Judgment takes account of every transgression and metes out punishment accordingly, plunging one into an ever-deepening state of condemnation.
+In contrast, the gift of God’s grace makes no record of humanity’s many sins and exonerates us from condemnation, no matter how deeply one has fallen.
+Furthermore, those who truly believe are lifted up and predestined to sit with Christ in the heavenlies—this is justification.
 To be justified is to share in Christ’s glory.
 A classic example is the repentant thief who was condemned on the cross alongside Jesus.
-Because of his confession and repentance, the multitude of transgressions to his name were erased, and he was given a place in paradise.
+Because of his confession and repentance, the multitude of transgressions against him were erased, and he was freed from condemnation, receiving the hope of salvation and the promise of eternal life.

 17 For if by the transgression of the one, death reigned through the one, much more those who receive the abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.

 By the transgression of one, many are condemned as slaves of the devil without hope of attaining the resurrection life.
-But the gift breaks the curse of slavery freeing him from the prison of the devil.
-Not only that, the gift imparts Christ’s authority to those who believe, raising them up to reign with Him.
+But the gift frees one from the prison of the devil.
+Not only that, the gift grants Christ’s glory to those who believe, raising them up to reign with Him.
 A classic example is Mary Magdalene, who was possessed by seven demons.
 She went from demoniac to become an apostle.
 The early church called Mary Magdalene the Apostle of apostles.
 For Christ first appeared to Mary in His resurrection body and sent her to tell the apostles of His resurrection (see John 20:18).

 Truth